 This isn’t as difficult as you might think!
 It requires a little planning and strategy but can be done very quickly even in the midst of a busy day.

 Working with only one of the dogs in a pair can create stress and competition between them.
 The dog being rewarded may worry about retaliation from his partner.
 The dog excluded may feel left out and become jealous.
-None of this is conducive to a productive learning environment for either dog – there is an easy solution!
+None of this is conducive to a productive learning environment for either dog, but there is an easy solution!

 This is how it works:

 The dog I am looking at knows I am asking him for something.
-When I get the behavior I asked for I use my verbal marker word “Yessss” to let the dog know he got it right.
-Then I get a treat in BOTH hands, in my closed fists.
+When I get the behavior I asked for, I use my verbal marker word “Yessss” to let the dog know he got it right.
+Then I get a treat in EACH hand, in my closed fists.
 I place my hands close together right in front of the noses of the dogs, right in front of me.
 In the beginning I may need to repeatedly put my fist right in front of each dog until their noses are side by side.